 Editor In Chief

-Maurits is a final year BA International Relations student at King’s College London.
-His particular interests of study and writing include international security, migration, human rights law and international relations theory.
+Maurits (He/Him) is currently a masters candidate in Development Studies at the University of Cambridge.
+His particular interests of study and writing include political economy, migration, human rights law and international relations theory.

 Louis HOBBS MARTIN

 Co-Editor in Chief

-Coline is a third year student in a BA International Relations at King’s College London.
-Her personal interest of study are human rights law, Middle Eastern conflict and gender studies.
-She cares a lot about the environment and is a new member of the KCL Sustainability Committee.
+Coline (She/Her) is currently a Law Student with a Bachelor in International Relations from King’s College London.
+Her personal interest of study are human rights law, gender studies and Middle Eastern conflict.
+She interns this year at the French Coordination for the European Women’s Lobby.

-Ju-Hyun is a second year BA War Studies student at King’s College London and currently studying abroad at Georgetown University in Washington, D.C.
+Ju-Hyun (She/Her) is a third year BA War Studies student at King’s College London.
+She also spent a year studying abroad at Georgetown University in Washington, D.C.
 Her particular interests lie in international security not only in a military sense but also in a global health sense.